Professor: Douglas Nelson

 ○ Milhaupt and Pistor (2008).
 Law and Capitalism: What Corporate Crises Reveal About Legal Systems and Economic Development around the World.
 Chicago: University of Chicago Press.

 ○ Bloom and Van Reenen.
 (2010).
 “Why Do Management Practices Differ across Firms and Countries?”
 Journal of Economic Perspectives, V.24-#1, 203-24.

-● 3/3: The Political Economy of Globalization: Trade & Global Production
+● 3/23: The New Globalization: Trade & Global Production

 ○ Bordo, Eichengreen and Irwin (1999).
 “Is Globalization Today Really Different from 100 Years Ago?,” in R. Lawrence and S. Collins eds, Brookings Trade Forum–1999.
 Washington, DC: Brookings Institution, 1-71.